 - Community Education: Programs through public schools and community awareness groups that share details about the environmental impact and additional costs impacting taxpayers can go a long way in reducing illegal dumping.

-- Use of Cutting Edge Technology: Incorporate Smart Camera Systems: Cameras are being paired with innovative new solutions that are smart enough to reliably detect events like illegal dumping, while being able to reduce the amount of false alarms.
-Furthermore, these cameras can be paired with LED lights and loudspeakers so a remote agent can directly intervene with illegal dumpers in real time.
-This can stop the crime in its tracks, or flag to law enforcement for immediate attention.
+- Use of Cutting Edge Technology: Incorporate Smart Camera Systems: Cameras are being paired with innovative new solutions that are smart enough to reliably detect events like illegal dumping while being able to reduce the amount of false alarms.
+Furthermore, these cameras can be paired with LED lights and loudspeakers so a remote agent can directly intervene with illegal dumpers in real-time.
+This can stop the crime in its tracks or flag it to law enforcement for immediate attention.

 Case Study: Alameda County

-Cities in Alameda County, located in Northern California, were having a very hard time enforcing illegal dumping laws, spending millions of dollars a year in clean-up fees.
-IntelliSite worked with the District Attorney’s (DAs) Office of Oakland to partner with local, private businesses where illegal dumping frequently occurred.
+Cities in Alameda County, located in Northern California, were having difficulty enforcing illegal dumping laws, spending millions of dollars a year in clean-up fees.
+EPIC iO worked with the District Attorney’s (DAs) Office of Oakland to partner with local, private businesses where illegal dumping frequently occurred.

-The local businesses were not happy because the lack of cleanliness was impacting their revenue.
-IntelliSite and the business owners collaborated to place cameras in strategic locations around the impacted downtown areas.
+The local businesses were unhappy because the lack of cleanliness impacted their revenue.
+EPIC iO and the business owners collaborated to place cameras in strategic locations around the impacted downtown areas.
 With remote agents available to verify and respond to flagged events, trained operators confirmed when a car was parked, individuals got out of the vehicle, and something was dumped or left in the street.
 This information was shared with local authorities for appropriate follow-up.
 Due to constant monitoring, these illegal dumping activities declined dramatically, and the program was expanded to other cities in Alameda County.

-To learn more about how your community can benefit from an illegal dumping prevention solution, please schedule a quick demo, or connect with an IntelliSite expert to get started today!
+To learn more about how your community can benefit from an illegal dumping prevention solution, please schedule a quick demo or connect with an EPIC iO expert to get started today!